 Enter a search term below and press enter.

-This STP theory divides people into three types of publics.
+According to Grunig, a professor at the University of Maryland, College Park, the Situational Theory of Publics outlines how audiences can be identified, and then classified, based on their level of awareness of a problem.
+Grunig divides people into three types of publics.
 To demonstrate how the theory works, I will use the following crisis situation as an example.

 Determining your audience categories helps you understand how to communicate with them.
 This helps you avoid wasting the wrong communication strategies on the wrong audiences.
-To learn more about this theory and how it can help with you communicate with your audiences, check out the book “The Future of Excellence in Public Relations and Communication Management.”
+To learn more about this theory and how it can help with you communicate with your audiences, check out Grunig's book “The Future of Excellence in Public Relations and Communication Management.”